lmajellaro/Drawing_Diary/README.md

     - Locate the uncompressed folder and select the *app* folder
     - Click ok
     - From the Run menu, select Run 'app'
-    - The application will be built and run within the emulator if configured within Android studio
+    - The application will be built and run within the emulator (if configured in Android Studio)
     - To add a new emulated device:
          - Open *SDK Manager*
          - Select an Android SDK (e.g. Android 11.0 (R)